 We don’t have to run away or avoid failures but to change our perspective towards it, accept it and learn to prepare for the bigger success.
 There are plenty of reasons for us to embrace it, I would like to put some of them below as what failure can bring us in disguise-

-Learning something by failing that stays with us for life long and we can devise a new method.
+Learning something by failing stays with us for life long and we can devise a new method.
 While researching scientists go by hit and trial as they don’t know which procedure will generate the desired result.

-2. Reveals our ability – we come to know that what we are capable of and what is the core area that we must improve on.
+We come to know about our capabilities and what is the core area that we must improve on.
 Unless a person fails, he will never come to know about his limits and will not be able to push beyond the limits.

-3. Makes us stronger – when a person fails, he is destroyed but soon he grows immune to the pain and comes out stronger than before.
+After a person fails, he is destroyed but soon he grows immune to the pain and comes out stronger than before.

-On failing, we know how much it hurts and we work with more energy and focus, often with a wish to avoid another failure.
+On failing, we know how much it hurts and hence work with more energy and focus, often with a wish to avoid another failure.
 The experience which brings you to the path of success is worth having.

-When you are comfortable in taking challenges and accepting failures, you have more courage to take risk and more attempts.
+When you are comfortable in taking challenges and accepting failures, you have more courage to take risk and make more attempts.

-6. Gives better opportunities – at times we are not aware of our abilities and we try for something which we consider, we are perfect for, but we fail in that.
+At times we are not aware of our abilities and we try for something which we consider as perfect, but we fail in that.
 We feel bad, frustrated and humiliated.
-After some time, we get another thing which we had never thought of and is far better than the previous one.
+After some time, we get another opportunity which we had never thought of and is far better than the previous one.
 May be its nature’s way of leading to the best suited things for us.

-It was said by the famous basketball player Michael Jordan – “I can accept failure everyone fails at something.
+As said by the famous basketball player Michael Jordan – “I can accept failure everyone fails at something.
 But I can’t accept not trying.”
 Only because of this attitude to try harder every time he failed, he reached to the pinnacle of success.